brews/baysparpy/docs/examples.rst

     @savefig predictplot_castaneda_pretty.png width=4in
     ax.legend()

+In much the same way, we can view the distribution of the prediction prior and posterior with :py:func:`densityplot':

+.. ipython:: python

+    ax = bsr.densityplot(prediction,
+                         x=np.arange(1, 40, 0.1),
+                         xlabel='SST (°C)')
+    ax.grid(axis='x')
+    @savefig densityplot_castaneda_pretty.png width=4in
+    ax.legend()

 Analog prediction
 -----------------

-Begin by loading the example data:
+Begin by loading the example data for a "Deep-Time" analog prediction:

 .. ipython:: python